-The Company is subject to the Central Bank's Fitness and Probity ("F&P") Regime, which is set out under Part 3 of the Central Bank Act, 2010 and subsequent Statutory Instruments.
+The Company is subject to the Central Bank Fitness and Probity Regime ("F&P"), which is set out under Part 3 of the Central Bank Act, 2010, and subsequent Statutory Instruments.
 This Regime sets the minimum standards aimed to ensure all persons who run the business, or hold key positions, are at all times competent and capable, act honestly, ethically and with integrity and are financially sound.
 The Regime requires the Company to have in place certain control functions ("CF") and pre-approval control functions ("PCFs").
 The potential candidates for controlled functions that are subject to pre-approval by the Central Bank before appointment include Board Directors and the heads of key functions.
-Before taking up a PCF position a potential candidate is required to submit an Individual Questionnaire to the Central Bank for review and approval.
-If approval is not given the potential candidate is not appointed.
+Before taking up a PCF position a potential candidate is required to submit an Individual Questionnaire to the Central Bank for their review and consideration.
+Should the potential candidate not be approved by the Central Bank, the potential candidate is not appointed to the position.